Rafffaelb/Schrodinger_Billiard/README.md

 **In this repository**, I perform numerical simulations of Bell's parameter to obtain violations of the CHSH inequality in Schrödinger billiard.
 The reference [[7]](#7) shows the relation between correlators of the current fluctuations and the Bell-CHSH inequality.
 So I study the dependence of the violations of Bell's parameter on the number of resonances and the transparency of the barrier Γ. I also explore the relation between the maximal violation of Bell's inequality and the concurrence [[8]](#8).

+Bell's inequality was a remarkable step in understanding the nature of quantum physics.
+In 1964, John Bell proposed an experiment that checks whether quantum physics is a real and local theory, motivated by the EPR paradox.

 ## References
 <a id="1">[1]</a>
 M. J. Berry, J. A. Katine, R. M. Westervelt, and A. C. Gossard, Phys.
 Rev. B 50, 17721 (1994).